-3.4.1.
-Labeling of Grade Required. - Aviation turbine fuels shall be identified by Jet A, Jet A 1, or Jet B.

-3.4.2.
-NFPA Labeling Requirements Also Apply. - Each dispenser or airport fuel truck dispensing aviation turbine fuels shall be labeled in accordance with the most recent edition of National Fire Protection Association (NFPA 407), Standard for Aircraft Fuel Servicing.
+- 3.4.1.
+Labeling of Grade Required.
+Aviation turbine fuels shall be identified by the grade terms contained in applicable ASTM Standard Specifications.
+(See EI 1542 for additional details.)
+(Amended 2018) - 3.4.2.
+NFPA Labeling Requirements Also Apply.
+[NOTE 2, page 196] Each dispenser or airport fuel truck dispensing aviation turbine fuels shall be labeled in accordance with the most recent edition of National Fire Protection Association (NFPA 407), "Standard for Aircraft Fuel Servicing."

-NOTE: For example, NFPA 407, 2007 edition: Section 4.3.18 Product Identification Signs.
-Each aircraft fuel servicing vehicle shall have a sign on each side and the rear to indicate the product.
-The sign shall have letters at least 75 mm (3 in) high of color sharply contrasting with its background for visibility.
-It shall show the word "FLAMMABLE" and the name of the product carried, such as "JET A," "JET B," "GASOLINE," or "AVGAS."
+NOTE 2: For example, NFPA 407, 2017 edition: Section 6.1.11.3.
+Signage.
+Each aircraft fuel servicing vehicle or cart shall have signage viewable from all sides of the vehicle.
+Signs shall have letters at least 75 mm (3 in) high.
+Signs shall be of a color contrasting sharply with the background for visibility.
+The words "FLAMMABLE," "NO SMOKING," and the name of the product carried, such as JET A, JET B, GASOLINE, or AVGAS shall appear on each sign.
 (NOTE: Refer to the most recent edition NFPA 407.)
+(Amended 2018)